Benjamin-Loison/Equations-images-to-LaTeX/README.md

 - tokens are encoded as one-hot

 To do :

 Practical part :
 - decide how to normalize the input of the network
+  - is it important that all the pictures have the same size ?
+  - interpolation should output black and white picture (nearest niehgbour does it already)
-- find the number of tokens (size of latex vocabulary) required for the dataset Theoretical part :
+- find the number of tokens (size of latex vocabulary) required for the dataset

+Theoretical part :
 - find how the network decides on the number of probability vectors to output
 - understand the effect of stacked/bidirectionnal LSTM